 multi-use forage crop requiring minimal tillage and competitive enough to make a place for

 itself.
-Compact growing habit reinforces the ground and gives a perfect erosion base for
+A compact growing habit reinforces the ground and gives a perfect erosion base for

-pastures with heavy traffic or in the case of heavy rains or snow meltdown it helps
+pastures with heavy traffic or in the case of heavy rains or snow meltdown.
+Ryegrass helps

 Perennial ryegrass is fast germinating, grows prolifically, and can be grazed heavily.
 Many varieties have been developed and are in "prescription" mixes or in stand alone crops for complete